-- (a) \$120.00 per Employee effective first pay period January 2021 - 14.2.
+- 15.1.
+The Employer will meet all of the liabilities for Redundancy payments and further to ensure that an amount equal to the credit balance of the Employee's account in the Employee's Redundancy fund is paid to the Employee when the Employee is entitled to that payment pursuant to the terms of the Employee's Redundancy fund (as defined in this Document) an amount equal to the following: - (a) \$73.00 per Employee effective first pay period January 2020; - (b) \$77.00 per Employee effective first pay period January 2021; and - (c) \$81.00 per Employee effective first pay period January 2022. - 15.2.
 In the case of contributions made to employees who have either a CERT or BERT redundancy account, the Employer must also contribute the amounts prescribed below.
-In the case of CFMEU and CEPU Members the payment is to be made to BEWT and in the case of ETU Members payment is to be made to JetCo an amount equal to the following: - (a) \$10.00 per Employee effective first pay period January 2020 - (b) \$10.00 per Employee effective first pay period January 2021; and - (c) \$10.00 per Employee effective first pay period January 2022. - 14.3.
-Apprentice contributions shall be calculated using the following percentage of the trade rate: - (a) 1st stage 50%; - (b) 2nd stage 60%; - (c) 3rd stage 75%; and - (d) 4th stage 90%. - 14.4.
+In the case of CFMEU and CEPU Members the payment is to be made to BEWT and in the case of ETU Members payment is to be made to JetCo an amount equal to the following: - (a) \$10.00 per Employee effective first pay period January 2020; - (b) \$10.00 per Employee effective first pay period January 2021; and - (c) \$10.00 per Employee effective first pay period January 2022. - 15.3.
+Apprentice contributions shall be calculated using the following percentage of the trade rate: - (a) 1st stage 50%; - (b) 2nd stage 60%; - (c) 3rd stage 75%; and - (d) 4th stage 90%. - 15.4.
 Contributions will continue to be paid on behalf of an Employee during any absence on paid leave such as annual leave, long service leave, public holidays, sick leave and bereavement leave.
-The Employer shall also be required to make contributions while an Employee is absent from work and is claiming workers' compensation for a maximum period of 12 months.
+The Employer shall also be required to make contributions while an Employee is absent from work and is claiming workers' compensation for a maximum period of 12 months. - 15.5.

-- 14.5.
 Where the Employee's balance in the Employee's Redundancy fund reaches \$15,000.00 or an amount that equals 10 weeks' wages, the Employee will have the option to continue to have contributions paid to their Redundancy fund.
 It is the Employee's option only.
-Where an Employee exercises (or has exercised) this option, his or her Redundancy entitlement will be deemed met for all current and future entitlements arising from the current employment engagement. - 14.6.
+Where an Employee exercises (or has exercised) this option, his or her Redundancy entitlement will be deemed met for all current and future entitlements arising from the current employment engagement. - 15.6.
 Contributions to the Employee's Redundancy fund must be made, at a minimum, on a monthly basis.
 Details of the Employer's contribution for each month including when contribution was made and for how much, are to be shown on the Employee's wage statement by the end of the second week of each subsequent month.

-15. Training Contributions
+16. Training Contributions